corbado/passkeys-supabase/README.md

 END;
 $$ LANGUAGE plpgsql;
 ```
+If everything has worked fine, you should see the following success message

+`Success.
+No rows returned`

 Feel free to create some password-based users in the ```Authentication > Users``` page.
 Remember to set autoconfirm to true!